marwanmahmood1/Python-Basics/README.md

 - [ ] Scope
 - [ ] *More coming soon...*

+## Projects
+### Mini Project 1 – Password Strength Checker
+A beginner-friendly CLI application that evaluates password strength based on:
+- Length
+- Uppercase & lowercase letters
+- Numbers
+- Special characters
+It also checks against a small list of common weak passwords and provides feedback for improvement.

 ## ▶️ How to Run

 To run any Python file in this repository: